Quantum order by disorder in Frustrated Spin Nanotubes: Discussion

-The $\mathbb{Z}_2$ helical phase is characterized by a local order parameter.
-Adopting the language of the ladder literature, it lies between rung singlet and Haldane spin liquid phases that are identified by distinct nonlocal even and odd string order parameters respectively.
-DMRG results indicate that neither of these string order parameters are present in the $\mathbb{Z}_2$ helical phase.
-This raised the interesting question of whether the phase with emergent local order is also topologically nontrivial in the sense of an SPT phase.
-We find that the entanglement spectrum displays no additional degeneracies and we thus conclude that the $\mathbb{Z}_2$-helical phase is topologically trivial, just like the nearby RS phase.
-It interpolates between the RS and nontrivial SPT Haldane phase, which exhibits a twofold degenerate ES and an odd string order parameter that vanishes in the RS and $\mathbb{Z}_2$-helical phase.
-We note that an even string order parameter with diagonal singlets was shown to be finite in the RS and the emergent $Z_2$ phase, further indicating the similarity to the topologically trivial RS phase.
+The $\mathbb{Z}_2$-helical phase is characterized by a local order parameter.
+Adopting the language of the ladder literature, it lies between RS and Haldane spin liquid phases that are identified by distinct nonlocal even and odd string order parameters, which are defined in Fig.~\ref{fig:ops}\hyperlink{fig:ops}{(b, c)}.
+This raised the interesting question of whether the local order parameter in the $\mathbb{Z}_2$-helical phase coexists with any of the nonlocal string orders and whether the phase is a topologically nontrivial SPT phase.
+We find that the even string order parameter of the RS phase is reduced but remains nonzero in the $\mathbb{Z}_2$-helical phase.
+By computing the entanglement spectrum and finding that it does not exhibit any degeneracies, however, we conclude that the $\mathbb{Z}_2$-helical phase is topologically trivial, just like the nearby RS phase.
+It interpolates between the RS and nontrivial SPT Haldane phase, where the latter exhibits a twofold degenerate entanglement spectrum and an odd string order parameter that vanishes in the RS and $\mathbb{Z}_2$-helical phases.